Half Cord Wood Firewood Guide

 Not all wood is created equal.
 Depending on whether you want a quick, bright flame or a long-lasting overnight coal bed, you should choose your species carefully:

-When ordering your half cord, ask the supplier if it is “seasoned” or “kiln-dried.”
+When ordering your half cord, ask the supplier if it is seasoned or kiln-dried.
 Seasoned wood has been air-dried for at least six months, while kiln-dried wood has been processed in a heater to remove moisture instantly.
 Kiln-dried is more expensive but ensures the half cord of wood your just right firewood fix is ready to burn the second it hits your driveway.

-Safety First: Protecting Your Chimney and Home
+Protecting Your Chimney and Home

 Before the burning season begins, always perform a visual inspection of your hearth.
 Look for cracks in the firebox and ensure your damper operates smoothly.
 If you burn more than a half cord a year, you should have a professional chimney sweep inspect your system annually.
 This small maintenance step is far cheaper than the cost of repairing fire damage.